Study Questions Link Between Zithromax and Heart-Related Deaths

 Philips DreamStation, CPAP and BiPAP machines sold in recent years may pose a risk of cancer, lung damage and other injuries.Learn More

-The FDA issued a Zithromax drug safety communication in March 2013, warning that the antibiotic can cause serious and potentially fatal abnormal heart activity.
-The FDA indicated that Zithromax can disrupt the electrical activity of the heart.
-The agency’s conclusions came after an investigation into the risk of Zithromax heart issues that was started in May 2012, examining data from a number of studies.
+The FDA indicated that Zithromax, which is also commonly known as Z-Pak or Zmax, can disrupt the electrical activity of the heart.
+The agency’s conclusions came after an investigation into the risk of Zithromax heart problems that was started in May 2012, examining data from a number of studies.

 In May 2012, a study published in the New England Journal of Medicine first warned about the potential heart risks.
 Researchers found patients were 2.5 times more likely to die due to heart related problems on a five day Zithromax treatment when they compared it to treatment with other antibiotics or no antibiotic therapy.